 We piloted the research with resident surveys in our Alberta and Southern California communities in 2018, to test and refine our approach.
 We gathered data that provided deep insights into strategies we can use to improve communities through programming and community-specific infrastructure.

 In 2019 and 2020, we expanded the scope of our research to include additional communities across diverse locations in the United States and Canada (Alberta, California, Texas, and Phoenix).
-One of these communities was our new Calgary Livingston development.
+Of these communities was a number of Calgary developments: Cranston's Riverstone, Chinook Gate, Livingston and Seton.
 Leveraging the knowledge gained through initial research, we set out to study community-specific data for use in the creation of future sustainable communities.

 What have we learned so far?